I also have a bio slideset available.

 Please use this bio for print publications

 Garfinkel is the author or co-author of fourteen books on computing.
-His book Database Nation: The Death of Privacy in the 21st Century (O'Reilly, 2000) discussed the impact of technology on privacy in 20th and 21st centuries.
+His book Database Nation: The Death of Privacy in the 21st Century (O'Reilly, 2000) discussed the impact of technology on privacy in the 20th and 21st centuries.
 His book Practical UNIX and Internet Security (co-authored with Gene Spafford and Alan Schwartz), has sold more than 250,000 copies and been translated into more than a dozen languages since the first edition was published in 1991.

 Garfinkel is also a journalist and has written more than a thousand articles about science, technology, and technology policy in the popular press since 1983.
 He has won numerous national journalism awards, including the Jesse H. Neal National Business Journalism Award.
 Today he mostly writes for MIT's Technology Review Magazine and the technologyreview.com website.